 Offering this training is an example of how JFS adapts and innovates to fit the needs of Metrowest.
 This initiative is unique – no other similar programs exist and JFS is proud to take a leadership role in accelerating equity in our community.

 In partnership with Open Spirit Center, accomplishments to date include:

-- Engage faith communities to scale the program
+- Engage faith communities

 - Roll out a Spanish and Portuguese version of the training specifically focused on the immigrant community

 Black History Month is an annual celebration of achievements by African Americans and a time for recognizing their central role in U.S. history.
 Since 1976, every U.S. president has officially designated the month of February as Black History Month.
 Other countries...

 Making cinnamon swirls and lasagnas, building bookshelves and signing up to become an Active Bystander are just a few ways you can live into the example of activism set by Dr. Martin Luther King, Jr. this holiday weekend.
 Get involved today!

 The Framingham community gathered together at Farm Pond Park recently to celebrate Indigenous Peoples' Day.
 This day celebrates the languages, music, contributions, and resilience of the Native People.
 Indigenous Peoples' Day is not yet a federal holiday but...